Easy Palette With Freezer Paper

 Throughout the years of being an artist and loving to paint as much as I can, I have picked up a thing or two I am always looking for things that help You and I save ($$$) money.

-How to use: The Freezer paper comes in 18 inch width so I tear off about 24 inches so that makes my palette 18x24 that gives me lots of mixing space.
+How to use: The Freezer paper comes in 18-inch width so I tear off about 24 inches so that makes the palette 18×24 that gives me lots of mixing space.
 Next I use masking tape to tape the corners down so it won’t move when I am mixing or loading a brush, one of the best parts about the paper is if you have paint left put it in an airtight container and freeze it to use it again or simply toss it in the trash if you are finished with it.

 Note: I forgot to mention the freezer paper has a shiny side and a dull side the shiny side should be facing up, the paint does not bleed through it is very strong and durable.

 You can pick this Freezer paper up at about anywhere grocery stores or Walmart has 150 ft rolls most stores only have 75 ft.